It is a program controlled semi conductor device (IC), which fetches,

 3. Higher cost for decoding circuit.
 3. Less cost for decoding circuit.

-4. No Multiple addresses4.
-It has a advantage of multiple
+4. No Multiple addresses.
+4. It has a advantage of multiple

 addresses.